-Measuring Economic Profit Margins of Japanese Pharmaceutical Companies A Comparison with Other Domestic Industries, the U.S. Pharmaceutical Industry, and Other U.S. Industries
+Measuring Economic Profit Margins in the Japanese Pharmaceutical Industry A Comparison with Other Domestic Industries, the U.S. Pharmaceutical Industry, and Other U.S. Industries

 Takuma Sugawara (Full-time Lecturer, Department of Healthcare Administration, International University of Health and Welfare)